ProactiveProgrammers/www.proactiveprogrammers.com/includes/objectives/python-programming-abstraction.md

       (e.g., the mean, median, and standard deviation), while also clearly displaying the data, its relevant summarization values, and the interpretation of all statistical properties.
-  - Writes correct Python programs consisting of between one and five hundred lines of source code that correctly solve problems using the aforementioned data structures.
+  - Write correct Python programs consisting of between one and five hundred lines of source code that correctly solve problems using the aforementioned data structures.
   - Uses the features of the Python programming language to create classes and